Dalip Singh Saund: Early politics

 Saund supported Franklin D. Roosevelt during the 1932 presidential election.
-He worked for Glen Killingsworth, the Justice of the Peace of Westmoreland.
+He worked for Glen Killingsworth, the Justice of the Peace of Westmoreland in Imperial County.
 Saund was elected to the Imperial County Democratic Central Committee without opposition in 1950, with the aid of Killingsworth, who died shortly afterwards.
 He was later elected as head of the committee in 1954.
 He served as a delegate to the 1952, 1956, and 1960 Democratic National Conventions.

-Saund ran for Justice of the Peace in the 1950 election, but was not allowed to take the position as he had not been a citizen for long enough.
+Saund ran for Justice of the Peace in the 1950 election, but was not allowed to take the position as he had not been a U.S. citizen for long enough.
 In 1951, Saund attempted to be appointed by the Imperial County Board of Supervisors, but they selected Frank Lyall instead.
 Saund defeated Lyall in the 1952 election to become Justice of the Peace of Westmoreland.
 He claimed to be the only native Indian holding office in the United States at the time.